-Colorado meets this goal in part.
-The state is commended for its differential pay initiatives for teachers working in high-needs schools; however, the state should consider developing differential pay plans for those teaching certain subjects as a way to link teacher compensation more closely to district and school needs and achieve a more equitable distribution of teachers.
-Colorado's effort to provide incentives for National Board Certified teachers to work in high-needs schools is particularly noteworthy.
+New York meets this goal.
+The state is commended for its support of differential pay initiatives that can link compensation more closely to district needs and achieve a more equitable distribution of teachers.
+The state's effort to provide incentives for National Board Certified teachers to work in high-needs schools is particularly noteworthy.